NYSCP LADO - Managing Allegations Against Those Who Work or Volunteer With Children - Procedure - North Yorkshire

 • A police investigation of a possible criminal offence

-• NYC CYPS Children & Families enquiries and/or assessment about whether a child is in need of protection or services
+• CYPS enquiries and/or assessment about whether a child is in need of protection or services.

 • Consideration by an employer /organisation / regulatory body of any action in relation to possible performance/ conduct issues

-The LADO will determine if a face-to-face Allegation Meeting is needed at this stage, or whether information can be shared effectively between relevant parties through a discussion.
-This decision will be made on the complexity of the information to be shared and on the actions that will need to be determined.
-Details of any discussions will be fully recorded and shared with those involved.
+The LADO will determine whether an Allegation Meeting is required at this stage, or if the necessary information can be effectively shared through discussions between relevant parties.
+This decision will be based on the complexity of the information to be shared and the actions that need to be agreed upon.

 Allegation Management

-The LADO will check that there are no potential conflicts of interest from those attending the meeting and, if so, consider how to manage the situation.
+The LADO will ensure that there are no potential conflicts of interest among those attending the meeting.
+If any are identified, appropriate steps will be taken to manage the situation in a way that maintains the integrity and fairness of the process.

-An Allegation Meeting / Discussion will decide and agree a strategy for managing the allegation.
-Many cases can be managed through a discussion between the Senior Manager, the police, any other relevant agency and the LADO.
-Where communication is via phone or email, detailed records should be kept for audit purposes on the organisation’s case files.
+An Allegation Meeting or Discussion is convened to decide and agree on a strategy for managing the allegation.
+Many cases can be effectively managed through a discussion involving the Senior Manager, the police, other relevant agencies, and the LADO.
+Where communication takes place via phone or email, detailed records must be maintained for audit purposes within the organisation’s case files.

 The Allegation Meeting / Discussion should:

-• Share all information known about the allegation and all actions to date
+• Provide all available information regarding the allegation and actions taken thus far.

-• Consider the current allegation in the context of any previous allegations or concerns
+• Review the current allegation in the context of any prior concerns or allegations.

-• Where appropriate, take account of any requirement by staff to use reasonable force to control or restrain children
+• Where applicable, assess the use of reasonable force by staff to control or restrain children.

-• Consider whether any parallel disciplinary process can take place and agree protocols for sharing information
+• Evaluate whether a concurrent disciplinary process can proceed and establish appropriate protocols for information sharing.

-• Decide what information can be shared, with whom and when
+• Decide what information should be shared, with whom, and at what time.

 • Record what arrangements are in place to manage the safeguarding of any child/ren involved and any other child/ren affected (by who and when)

-• Record if a strategy meeting has been or will be held in relation to any of the children
+• Record if a strategy meeting has been held or will be held in relation to any of the children.

-• Ensure that a plan is in place by the employer/organisation to enable the relevant individual to make appropriate representation during an investigation and the NYSCP process
+• Ensure that a plan is in place by the employer/organisation to enable the relevant individual to make an appropriate representation during an investigation and the NYSCP process.

-• Agree appropriate timescales for any organisation updates to the LADO
+• Agree on appropriate timescales for any organisation updates to the LADO.

 • Consider and record strategic issues for the attention of relevant agency senior management (e.g. media interest, resource implications)

-• Consider and record if a notification should be made, in terms of interim prohibition, to a regulatory body (by who and when)
+• Consider and record if a notification should be made, in terms of interim prohibition, to a regulatory body (by whom and when)

-• Agree dates for future Allegation meetings / discussions
+• Agree on dates for future Allegation meetings/discussions.

-All allegations should be investigated as a priority by those concerned to avoid any delay.
-The time taken to investigate and resolve individual cases depends on a variety of factors including the nature, seriousness and complexity of the allegation.
+Timescales: All allegations should be investigated as a priority by those concerned to avoid any delay.
+The time taken to investigate and resolve individual cases depends on a variety of factors, including the nature, seriousness, and complexity of the allegation.

-The power and decision to suspend lies with the employer/organisation.
-Neither the Children & Families Service nor the police or the LADO can require employers or organisations to suspend a person.
+Consideration of Suspension: The power and decision to suspend lies with the employer/organisation.
+Neither the Police, CYPS or the LADO can require employers or organisations to suspend a person.

 If immediate suspension is considered necessary, the rationale and justification for such a course of action should be recorded by the Senior Manager and provided to the NYC LADO.
 This record should also include what alternatives to suspension have been considered and, if they were rejected, why.

-Any discussion on suspension should also consider any bail conditions that might be in place and be reviewed with the LADO in line with any changes that might be made to those bail conditions in the course of the police investigation.
+Any discussion on suspension should also consider any bail conditions that might be in place and be reviewed with the LADO in line with any changes that might be made to those bail conditions during the police investigation.

 Monitoring and Outcomes:

-On concluding the case, there will be a final LADO Review meeting / Discussion involving all relevant parties who were involved in the initial meeting / discussion.
+Outcomes: On concluding the case, there will be a final LADO Review Meeting / Discussion involving all relevant professionals.
+The subject is not invited.

-The final outcome of the allegation will be determined and recorded.
+The outcome of the allegation will be determined and recorded.

 The employer will inform the relevant individual of the outcome in writing, including: